-The 2012 work programme continues with the test action introduced in the 2011 Work Programme, aimed at funding demonstration projects.
-SMEs often need to follow up research projects with work linked to 'demonstration' or production of prototypes before actually commercialising goods and services but funding for this kind of activity is not readily available.
+The 2011 work programme foresees a new test action, aimed at funding demonstration projects.

+SMEs often need to follow up research projects with work linked to "demonstration" or production of prototypes before actually commercialising goods and services but funding for this kind of activity is not readily available.
+The concept is to prove the viability of a new solution (itself a successful outcome of a research project) that offers a potential economic advantage but which cannot be directly commercialised because some further technological development is required.
 Activities could e.g. include testing of prototypes, scale-up studies, performance verification and implementation of new technological and non-technological solutions.
-This action could also include detailed market studies and business plans.
+This test action could also include detailed market studies and business plans.
 There are no thematic restrictions.